 - The values of up to 256 (N) words (16-4096 bits) are copied, starting at the memory location specified by TS. - The copy is placed in the control relays or the discrete image register.
-The LSB of the first word is copied into the point specified by IR. - The beginning point in the control relays or the discrete image register must be on a eight point boundary (1, 9, 17, 25, and so on). - All words are copied into the control relays or the image register during each scan.
+The LSB of the first word is copied into the point specified by IR. - The beginning point in the control relays or the discrete image register must be on a eight point boundary (1, 9, 17, 25, and so on). - All words are copied into the control relays or the image register during each scan. - The output is turned on when the instruction is executed.

 MIRFT Parameter Type Valid Parameter Types

 Reference Number Constant 0-32767

 TS: Word Address Form A

-IR: Bit Address Х,Ү,С,В
+IR: Bit Address X,Y,C,B

 N: Constant Only 1-256